Katanagatari: Plot and setting

-Katanagatari is the story of Yasuri Shichika, a swordsman who fights without a sword, and Togame, an ambitious young strategist.
+Katanagatari is the story of Shichika Yasuri, a swordsman who fights without a sword, and Togame, an swordswoman ambitious young strategist.
 They traverse Edo-era Japan for the purpose of gathering 12 mythical Deviant Blades on behalf of the shogunate.
 Shichika is the son of an exiled mercenary, the last head of the Kyotouryuu school of fighting that only knows how to be a weapon, not a human being.
 Togame seeks him out even though he is the son of her father's murderer, she believes Kyotoryuu is the strongest fighting style and that she can convince him to take on the task out of love.
 Togame has been betrayed by others she's hired for money or fame, so she believes that love is the only thing that can overcome the desire to steal the collected swords from her.
 The story chronicles their travels across Japan as they hunt down the Deviant Blades.
 Together, they build their own legacies, with Shichika learning how to be a person instead of a weapon, and Togame falling in love with him, beginning to see the world past her ambitions.